 The general consensus was that this was the same bird that had returned from last year.
 We arrived at 8:30 AM, but there was no sign, despite our efforts and those of over thirty other birdwatchers on the reserve searching for it.

 Nevertheless, we enjoyed a good walk around the reserve and saw a variety of species.
-Spring had definitely arrived, chiffchaffs and Willow tits were singing and a Toad was seen on the footpath.
+Spring had definitely arrived, Chiffchaffs and Willow tits were singing and a Toad was seen on the footpath.

 Other birds of note were: